How to Choose the Best Backpacking Tent

 Example: The fabric spec on the Front Range™ 4 Person Ultralight Tarp Shelter is listed as 20D ripstop nylon 1200mm Xtreme Shield™ polyurethane & silicone.

 But what does that “1200mm” mean?
-If you don’t already know, it can be easy to assume this is a measurement of the coating’s thickness, similar to denier.
-However, it’s actually a way to measure its water resistance.
+It can be easy to assume this is a measurement of the coating’s thickness, similar to denier, but really it’s a way to measure the literal water resistance.

-Briefly explained, the coatings are tested by pressing a water column against the fabric until three drops pass through.
-It’s called a hydrostatic head test.
-1200mm—in the case of the Front Range 4—means the fabric can withstand 1200mm column of water on top of it before it leaks.
+The coatings are subjected to a hydrostatic head test, in which a water column is forced against the fabric until three drops pass through.
+In the case of the Front Range 4, it means the fabric can withstand water pressure of 1200mm before it leaks.

 A higher rating can withstand more water pressure, but that doesn’t mean higher waterproof ratings are universally better.
 To achieve higher ratings, more coating has to be applied.
-Thicker coatings are heavier; thicker coatings also make a fabric stiffer, impacting their overall size and packability.
+Thicker coatings are heavier and make a fabric stiffer, impacting their overall size and packability.
 Thicker coatings do, however, increase a tent’s durability and abrasion resistance.
 This is why tent floors typically have a thicker coating than the rainfly.

 Hydrolysis

-One critical thing to understand is that the coatings adhere better to thicker fabrics.
-That is to say, the coatings last longer on higher denier tents.
+One critical thing to understand is that coatings generally adhere better to thicker fabrics, meaning coatings last longer on higher-denier tents.

 Loosely speaking, the coating on a tent with a higher denier (such as an Elixir 2, rainfly: 68D ripstop polyester 1500mm polyurethane) will last longer than a lighter tent (such as the FreeLite 2, rainfly: 15D ripstop nylon 1200mm DuraShield polyurethane & silicone).

-Another aspect affecting the longevity of a tent’s coating is how the tent is cared for.
-Storing a tent wet, or damp at all, will increase the chance of coating breakdown.
-Always make sure your tent is dry before storing it.
-Additionally, when possible, store your tent loose so it can breathe (much like a sleeping bag storage stuff sack).
+Another important aspect affecting the longevity of a tent’s coating is how the tent is cared for.
+Storing a tent wet, or damp at all, will significantly increase the chance of the coating breaking down.
+Always make sure your tent is dry before storing it, and if possible, store the tent loose so it can breathe rather than in its small nylon stuff sack (much like a sleeping bag storage stuff sack).

 Seam Taping

-On many backpacking tents, you will find the seams taped.
-Seam taping works quite well at keeping water from penetrating stitch holes.
-That said, it suffers from the same potential longevity issues as the coatings.
-Seam tape tends to flake and lose its waterproof properties in the same way coatings do with hydrolysis.
+Many backpacking tents use seam tape, which is quite effective at keeping water from penetrating stitch holes.
+However, it suffers from the same potential longevity issues as the coatings.
+Seam tape tends to flake and lose its waterproof properties like coatings do with hydrolysis.

-Some of our tents feature our Xtreme Shield™ seam strategy, which improves longevity and durability by borrowing and updating from the tried and true backpacking tents of the past.
-Rather than taping the seams, we use precise lap-felled stitching with a poly-cotton blend thread.
-When exposed to water, the thread will absorb it, expand and seal off the seam.
-As an extra safety measure, we apply a seam-sealant to each tent off the line.
-The application of a seam sealant is something that anybody can do on their own to maintain the performance of their tent.
-This will ensure a much longer usable lifetime than relying on a tent’s seam tape, and can be used effectively on tents whose seam tape has peeled away over time.
+Some of our tents feature Xtreme Shield™ technology to improve longevity and durability.
+Rather than taping, Xtreme Shield finishes tent seams with precise lap-felled stitching using a poly-cotton blend thread.
+When exposed to water, the thread absorbs it, expands and seals off the seam.
+For additional security, a seam sealant is applied to each tent off the line.
+The application of seam sealant can easily be done at home to maintain a tent’s performance over time.
+This ensures a much longer usable life than relying on seam tape and can also be used effectively on tents whose seam tape has peeled away.

 Step 3: Choosing a Backpacking Tent

-The following is our lineup of backpacking tents, excerpted from The Ultimate Guide to MSR Tents.
+The following is our lineup of backpacking tents.
+For our complete tent lineup, check out The Ultimate Guide to MSR Tents.

 Models